 Mr Daly explained that current professionals are also looking at expanding their skills and knowledge.

 “Increasingly, organisations expect their staff to be professionalised, to have qualifications, especially if they are moving up through the ranks.
 They expect people to be exposed to a wide range of knowledge and experience.
 But there is also a personal drive to improve oneself.
-Often people are getting qualifications in order to take advantage of interesting career choices if they come up, to complement their experience or to assist them in gaining promotion.
+Often people are getting qualifications in order to take advantage of interesting career choices if they come up.
+Or to complement their experience or to assist them in gaining promotion.

 Colin Rogers is a professor of policing and law enforcement at Charles Sturt University.
 He is also Professor of Policing and Security at the University of South Wales in the UK.
 His research interests include the future of policing, community involvement in policing, and education, governance and accountability.